lyonbros/composer.js/README.markdown

 		]
 	});

-	zep.get('members');		// this is a Composer Collection, each member being a model of type 'Member'
+	// 'members' is now a Composer Collection, each item of the collection being a Composer model: zep.get('members').select_one({name: 'Jimmy Page'}).bind('gig', function() {
+		console.log('Jimmy Page is playing a gig!');
+	});

-We've been using RelationalModel for quite a few months now without problems, so I think it's safe to say it's usable.
+We've been using RelationalModel for quite a few months now without problems, so it's safe to say it's usable.
 Once again though, it's officially beta and subject to changes (although not likely because that would be a lot of work on our part).

 ### Composer.Keyboard.js ###
-This is a _simple_ modules that lets you do global key bindings:
+This is a _simple_ module that lets you do global key bindings:

     var kbd = new Composer.Keyboard();
 	kbd.bind('esc', function(e) {